About the UW Transitional Care Program

 The STCP consists of two registered nurses and a social worker who identify patients at risk for rehospitalization.
 The program staff works closely with providers, ambulatory and inpatient nurses, coordinated care staff and other clinical supports to determine discharge goals and assure coordination of care.
 After discharge, the team works with the patient and family, caregivers, medical team (MD, NP, PA), home health and other providers as needed to coordinate care.

-Core enrollment criteria include post-operative patients on the General Surgery or Emergency General Surgery services with the following:
+Core enrollment criteria include post-operative patients on the Surgical Oncology and Colorectal services with the following:

 - Pre-discharge infection or any other major complication